-Prerequisites: Sociology 1 and 19 Recommended: English 101

-Emphasis is placed on providing the students with concept information and practical experience essential for working in the Human and Health field.
+Prerequisites: Sociology 1 and 19 Recommended: English 101 Lecture: 3 hours Emphasis is placed on providing the students with concept information and practical experience essential for working in the Human and Health field.
 Students are assigned field work experience in Department of Social Services, probation, drug programs, community mental health centers and other public private agencies.